 How do I save full-text documents or citations to RefWorks?

 With a single click!
-Install the Save to RefWorks This link opens in a new window add-on or bookmarklet to your internet browser, then click it when you're on a web page or journal article you'd like to save.
-We'll even try to grab the full text with it's available.
+Install the Save to RefWorks add-on or bookmarklet to your internet browser, then click it when you're on a web page or journal article you'd like to save.
+It will even try to grab the full text when it's available.
+Visit the Connecting RefWorks to Browser help page This link opens in a new window to learn more.

 I write in Word / Google Docs, can RefWorks help me cite or create a bibliography?

 Yes!
-If you write in Word, go to the Tools menu This link opens in a new window and download Write-N-Cite.
-ProQuest has a help guide on using Write-N-Cite This link opens in a new window.
+If you write in Word, select Add-Ins > + More Add-ins and search for RefWorks.
+ProQuest has a help guide on installing and using RefWorks Citation Manager This link opens in a new window.

-For Google Doc users, our add-on gives you the full power of RefWorks right within Google Docs.
+For Google Doc users, their add-on gives you the full power of RefWorks right within Google Docs.
 Visit the RefWorks for Google Docs page This link opens in a new window to learn more.